ComputeCanada/magic_castle/docs/README.md

 will no longer attempt to manage a resource group for Magic Castle if this variable is defined and will instead create all resources within the provided resource group.
-Define this if you wish to use an already created resource group or you do not have subscription level access to create and destroy resource groups.
+Define this if you wish to use an already created resource group or you do not have a subscription-level access to create and destroy resource groups.

 **Post build modification effect**: rebuild of all instances at next `terraform apply`.